Villena: Events

 Villena is home to the most crowded festival of Moros y Cristianos in Spain.

 It is also home to one of the biggest rock / heavy metal festivals in Spain, Leyendas del Rock, which takes place every August.

 Economy

 The economy of the city is based on footwear (like in the neighbouring cities of Elda and Novelda), pottery, furnitures and wines.

 Sport

-Juan Carlos Ferrero, former world no. 1 tennis player has developed the JC Ferrero Equelite Tennis Academy, which has produced such players as Guillermo García-López, and Carlos Alcaraz.
+Juan Carlos Ferrero, former world no. 1 tennis player, developed the Ferrero Tennis Academy, which has produced such players as Guillermo García-López and Carlos Alcaraz.

 Transport

 Villena is located close to Autovía A-31.
 It has two railway stations; Villena AV serving AVE high-speed rail services on the Madrid–Levante high-speed rail network, and Villena, which sees Renfe local and regional trains.